Skip to content

 90-Day Growth Sprint

 I embed with your team for 90 days.
-Hands-on leadership, not advisory.
-We pick the metrics that matter and move them.
-This isn't consulting.
-It's doing the work.
+We pick the metrics that matter and move them together.
+I'm in the standup and in the code reviews, making the hard calls with you.

-Best for — You need results now, not a report.
+Best for — You need the numbers moving this quarter.

 ~$75K